buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: Touch
 * **Duration**: Instantaneous

 This spell repairs a single break or tear in an object you touch, such as a broken chain, two halves of a broken key, a torn cloak, or a leaking wineskin.
 As long as the break or tear is no larger than 30 centimeters in any dimension, you mend it, leaving no trace of the former damage.
-This spell can physically repair a magic item or construct, but can't restore magic functions to these objects.
+This spell can physically repair a magic item or construct, but can' \*\*t restore magic functions to these objects.

 ### Message